Pin high-QPS namespaces to cache

 │

 Copies are performed entirely server-side, so there's no data transfer through your infrastructure.
 They're billed at up to a 75% write discount and create fully writable namespaces you can use however you like.
+Cross-region copies also bill returned bytes for the logical size copied.
 Storage is billed at standard rates, but since you're not querying backup namespaces, they're cheap to keep around, making daily or weekly snapshots practical.
-Cross-region copies are currently only supported within the same cloud provider (e.g., AWS to AWS or GCP to GCP).
+Copies work across regions and across cloud providers (e.g., AWS to GCP).

 To maintain up-to-date backups, run cross-region copies on a regular schedule.
 Here's an example script (run via cron or any scheduler) that backs up all namespaces matching a prefix.
 It appends the date to each backup namespace name and automatically cleans up backups older than 7 days: